-Apology is about validating the other person’s feelings when they have been hurt or wronged.
+Apology is about validating the other person’s feelings when they feel hurt or wronged.
 When you start the process of forgiveness, you’re on your way to reconnecting.

 The five languages of apology are:

-- Expressing regret – This is the emotional aspect of an apology.
-People who speak this language believe it is important to acknowledge that you offended them and to express your own sense of guilt, shame and pain that your behavior has hurt them deeply.
+Expressing regret.
+This is the emotional aspect of an apology.
+People who speak this language believe it is important to acknowledge that you offended them.
+Then you must express your own sense of guilt, shame and pain that your behavior has hurt them deeply.
 Actually being able to say “I am sorry” is very important to a person who speaks this language.

-- Making restitution – For an apology to be genuine, it isn’t just about saying “I am sorry.”
+Making restitution.
+For an apology to be genuine, it isn’t just about saying “I’m sorry.”
 Instead, it’s all about making things right for a person who speaks this language.
 They want acknowledgment of the wrongdoing and they want to know what you are going to do to make it right.

-“A husband shared with me that as soon as he read the book he understood what had been going on in his marriage,” Chapman says.
+“A husband shared with me that as soon as he read the book, he understood what went on in his marriage,” Chapman says.
 “He explained that his language of apology is expressing regret.
 If his wife said that, he considered the situation put to rest.
 But if he said ‘I’m sorry’ to her, she had trouble forgiving him.
-He even lectured her about being able to let go of things once an apology had been offered.
+He even lectured her about letting go of things once an apology had been offered.
 He didn’t understand why she would want to hold on to these things.
 After reading the book, he realized her language of apology is making restitution.
 He never thought about what he needed to do to make it up to her.
-She would say to him, ‘Well, you think you can just say ‘I’m sorry’ and things will be just fine, but things aren’t just fine.’
+She would say to him, ‘Well, you think you can just say ‘I’m sorry’ and things will be just fine.
+But things aren’t just fine.’
 He really needed to ask what he needed to do to make this up to her.”